LouieOHagan/Covid-Companion-Website/README.md

 Once registered, volunteer users will be given access to the "Give Help" page where they can see all the posts that have been created by people reaching out looking for help.
 They will be able to filter by county to find people in their county that are in need of help and then open their post to see what the person is in need of.
 All posts have a status field which can be updated by volunteers.
-By default, posts will be assigned the "Available" status once created, inside of the posts users can change the status to "In Progress" when they take on the role of retrieving the post creators things & "Complete" once they have delivered the items to the person in need.
+By default, posts will be assigned the "Available" status once created, inside of the posts users can change the status to "In Progress" when they take on the role of retrieving the post creator's things & "Complete" once they have delivered the items to the person in need.

 Once registered, vulnerable users can navigable to the "Get Help" page where users can create posts.
 When creating a post, half of the form is automatically filled in for you, the information is retrieved from the users profile however these values can be changed like any other input field in case that the user is filling out a form on behalf of a family member or friend who does not have